gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   The last humans put themselves in frozen sleep in an orbiting ark to wait for the world to heal itself
     -   Ever since, the bots they left behind have been patching and repairing themselves however they can
     -   They are not able to create new bots because they have no way to manufacture new "brains"
--   Most bots are part of a hive-mind Consensus
+-   Most bots are part of a hive-mind Central
-    -   The only ones with unique personalities are those cut off from Consensus (accidentally or deliberately)
+    -   The only ones with unique personalities are those cut off from Central (accidentally or deliberately)
-    -   These "free bots" (polite term) or "rogues" (less polite) fear being pulled back into Consensus and losing their individuality
+    -   These "free bots" (polite term) or "rogues" (less polite) fear being pulled back into Central and losing their individuality
 -   Bots and people mingle uneasily
     -   When they do, bots usually have second-class social status
 -   The Operators are peacekeepers (or vigilantes, depending on your point of view)
     -   They keep people safe from outlaws and rogue bots
     -   But their secret purpose is to keep watch on throwback specials, who might be able to awaken the sleeping Makers
-    -   Neither Consensus nor the few people who know the truth about the Makers want the Makers to return
+    -   Neither Central nor the few people who know the truth about the Makers want the Makers to return
 -   Notable places
     -   Rusty Bridge: a town of about a thousand people
     -   Bots' End: a small bot encampment taking shape near Rusty Bridge
     -   Heck: a bot "city"
         -   The story reveals that it was the base from which the Makers' ark was launched
-        -   Consensus bots are still running experiments there in automated laboratories because their programming tells them to
+        -   Central bots are still running experiments there in automated laboratories because their programming tells them to
     -   The Mire: a large, polluted swamp between Rusty Bridge and Heck
         -   Old bunkers and watch towers can be found in it and nearby
         -   An old highway referred to as the Makers' Road runs along its edge